trevorputbrese/ca-tas-workshop/TAS-Workshop-Instructions.md

 <br/>

-## PART 5:  Onto TAS with the ToDo App
+## PART 5:  Deploy "To Do" App onto TAS, provision DB, & bind to it.
 1. Push the App to TAS:
     ```
     cf push